Artist and environmental activist

 The studio has become laboratory to research and experiment with materials.
 Manda makes her own encaustics, oyster concrete, and handmade papers, while also using local small business oil paints and less-toxic/non-toxic studio supplies.
 Honey, fair trade coffees, curbside found objects, non-point source pollution from hikes and beach cleanups, cleaned bone from deceased animals, and charcoal/graphite make up a large percentage of materials in use.
 The evolution of the studio practice is ongoing, seeking to make the creation of the piece a little more earth-friendly, while trying not to compromise the integrity of the art.
 Not a perfect practice, but a journey to research and share studio experimentation and affects on the art and environment.

 Manda received a Master of Science in Arts Administration for Non-Profits from Drexel University.
 Her thesis research explored the role of art in the global climate change movement through artist and scientist interviews across the United States and Europe.
 Research included the need, barriers, artist/scientist relationship, funding, and impact of art that addresses climate change.

 She also holds a BFA in Painting, with a minor in Art History, from Mason Gross School of the Arts, Rutgers University and a BS in Ecology & Evolution, with a minor in Evolutionary Anthropology, from the School of Environmental and Biological Sciences, Rutgers University.

-She is an active freelance grant writer and non-profit consultant for the arts sector.
+She is also a freelance grant writer and non-profit consultant for the arts sector.